-NOTE 10: COMMITMENTS
+NOTE 12: COMMITMENTS

-As of June 30, 2019, the District is committed under numerous contracts related to various construction projects.
-The total amount of the contracts was \$2,697,212.
-As of June 30, 2019, the District has paid \$1,512,198 on the contracts.
-The remaining liability of the District for the construction projects at June 30, 2019, was \$1,185,014.
+As of June 30, 2021, the District is committed under numerous construction contracts.
+The total amount of the contracts was \$32,763,392.
+As of June 30, 2021, the District has paid \$10,056,080 on the contracts.
+The remaining liability of the District for the construction projects at June 30, 2021, was \$22,707,312.

-NOTE 11: EXTRAORDINARY ITEMS
+NOTE 13: EXTRAORDINARY ITEMS

 On November 8, 2018, the Camp Fire, the most destructive wildfire in California State history, swept through the Town of Paradise and destroyed roughly 90 percent of the Town's residences and businesses.
-This has resulted in significant damages to the District's capital assets and material effects to the District's future revenue and finances.
-During the year ended June 30, 2019, the District disposed of \$15,141,084 of capital assets that were damaged by the fire, which included disposal of main pipelines and service lines in the amount of \$12,224,024.
-Refer to Note 3: Capital Assets for additional details.
+This resulted in significant damages to the District's capital assets and material effects to the District's future revenue and finances.
 Based on an initial assessment of damages to the main pipelines and service lines, the District has estimated the replacement cost of the transmission and distribution system damages to be approximately \$76,900,000, which includes estimated costs of \$29,500,000 to replace the damages to the main pipelines and estimated costs of \$47,400,000 to replace the damages to the service lines.

-The District received insurance proceeds of \$1,350,000 related to the District's business interruption claim.
-The District received federal grants from the California Office of Emergency Services in the amount of \$1,217,402 related to reimbursements for costs incurred during emergency response efforts following the 2018 Camp Fire.
+The District received insurance proceeds of \$5,443,911 for the year ending June 30, 2021, related to the District's business interruption claim and claims for damages relating to the Camp Fire.
+The District also received state backfill funding of \$7,374,330 from the California Department of Finance to assist in recovery efforts.
+In addition, the District received federal grants from the California Office of Emergency Services in the amount of \$2,390,485 related to reimbursements for costs incurred during emergency response efforts following the 2018 Camp Fire.